joshuaheslin/kas-lock-s-integration-sdk/README.md

 The Cloud PMS SDK is an cloud connector between your application and the PMS Server.
 It means you can open a secure websocket from anywhere and communicate with PMS Server over Websockets.

-It acts as a live relay service or proxy which takes out the TCP/IP socket burden and you can just developer directly against a websocket from anywhere.
+It acts as a live relay service or proxy which takes out the TCP/IP socket burden and then you can just start developing directly against a websocket from anywhere.

 ### FAQS

 #### What is the pain point?

-- Your solution is in the cloud and how do you keep track of customers Public IP, port forwarding details etc to open a connection with the PMS Server?
+- Your solution is in the cloud and how do you keep track of customers Public IP, port forwarding details to open a connection with the PMS Server?
-- Don't have access to the customer private network settings, so I can't setup any port forward rules
+- Don't have access to the customer private network settings, so you can't setup any port forward rules
 - I don't have time to build and deploy a local PC application to connect to PMS Server which polls back to my own HTTP service.

 #### What is it good for?

-- Integrations which are cloud based and have no private networking layers or access to modify these layers
+- Integrations which are cloud based and have no private networking layers or access to modify/retrieve customer network settings where the Lock Software is installed.

 #### What is it bad for?

-- If you are good at building a local PC application, consider this approach instead.
+- If you are good at building a local PC application, consider doing that instead of setting up Cloud PMS SDK.
 This will save on your Cloud PMS SDK subscriptions fees/costs.

 - If you have good control of customers networking and can easily use port forwarding, consider the port forwarding approach instead.